I WAS TWELVE when my mom tried to gas us all to death.

 After the longest two years of my life, I was released from the asylum when a new psychiatrist decided that I was not mentally ill.
 Ten weeks later I married my first husband.
 I was sixteen.
 I had three children, worked for an international TV ministry for several years, went to nursing school and was elected class president, then wrote a novel.

-Through it all, I tried to forget my crazy past… until the crisis of a midlife divorce, precipitated by my appearance on the Oprah Show, sent me searching for answers.
+Through it all, I tried to forget my crazy past… until the crisis of a midlife divorce, precipitated by my appearance on The Oprah Winfrey Show, sent me searching for answers.

 — — —